JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 But at what point does adding early tech debt for the sake of speed no longer worth it?

 Introduced tech debt can be costly immediately after or even during a project.
-The earlier an archicture is rushed together or a "temporary" measure introduced, and the longer until it is cleaned up, the longer it affects the system around it.
+The earlier an archicture is rushed together or a "temporary" measure introduced, and the longer until it is cleaned up, the longer it negatively affects the system around it.

 In my experience, referring to team goals as "aggressive" _sometimes_ implies pushing the team beyond what it would normally be comfortable achieving.
 I've been burned too many times by a _perceived_ urgent need for release followed by long periods of inactivity.
 Over time, this is not healthy.

-> If these statements interest you, I would highly recommend reading _[Slack](https://www.penguinrandomhouse.com/books/39276/slack-by-tom-demarco)_ by Tom DeMarco, which includes excellent points on how and overly aggressive goals contribute to inefficiency and team burnout.
+> If these statements interest you, I would highly recommend reading _[Slack](https://www.penguinrandomhouse.com/books/39276/slack-by-tom-demarco)_ by Tom DeMarco, which includes excellent points on how overly aggressive goals contribute to inefficiency and team burnout.

-## In Conclusion
+## Conclusion

 **TODO: IMAGE**